Introduction

 What should I do if my concrete does not meet the target mean strength during testing?

-No—conduct a thorough investigation of the mix design, materials, and curing process to identify and rectify any issues.
+Investigate the mix design, materials, and curing process thoroughly to find and fix any issues.

 How often should I test concrete for target mean strength during a project?

-Yes, it is recommended to test concrete at regular intervals, such as after every batch or every 100 cubic yards, to ensure consistent quality.
+Testing concrete at regular intervals, like after each batch or every 100 cubic yards, is a good practice to maintain consistent quality.

 What are the long-term effects of not achieving target mean strength in concrete?